Website banner: Sunset over Knocknarea

 The Druid's Altar or Carrowmore 13 which was damaged by a car crash in 1985 and the last two stones from Carrowmore 14, destroyed by gravel quarrying in the 1800's.

 The Cuil Iorra peninsula where Carrowmore is located is limestone covered with a mantle of glacial gravel.
 The complex is located on a plateau at the centre of the peninsula, with the circles built around the edge.
 Some limestone slabs were used in the monuments, but not many compared to the gneiss boulders.
-A good example if the massive capstone on the chamber at site 51, which is thought to have been quarried at the Glen on the south slope of Knocknarea.
+A good example if the massive capstone on the chamber at Listoghil, which is believed to have been quarried at the Glen, the magical fault-line which opened on the south slope of Knocknarea at the end of the last ice age.
 Some loose limestone slabs may have been used as roofing for the passages (again there is a good example at Site 27).

 Dolmen 52 by Welsh.